Swydo/blaze-apollo/README.md

 GraphQL subscribtions initiated with `gqlSubscribe` will automatically be unsubscribed when the template is destroyed!

-## Deep dive into the API
+## General API
 The example above is great for a quick setup, but sometimes you need more control.
 We can do that by catching the result of the query.
-This gives us a `Result` variable with a reactive `get()` method, just like any ReactiveVar:
+This gives us a `ReactiveObserver` with a reactive `get()` method, just like any ReactiveVar:

 ```javascript
 Template.myTemplate.onCreated(function() {